 ADOBONG ATAY NG MANOK (CHICKEN LIVER ADOBO)

 I know a lot of people do not like chicken liver or “atay”.
-Little did they know that they are missing out on a lot of great dishes involving chicken liver.
+Little did they know that they are missing out on a lot of great dishes involving chicken liver like adobong chicken liver.
 With just the right size, right dish and right compliments, chicken liver can also bring out the best on a wide range of dishes.
 And this one of the popular Pinoy chicken liver recipes.

 Chicken liver has a unique texture when cooked.
 When cooked perfectly, the insides of the liver is smooth and silky to the feeling, almost resembling the smoothness of butter.
 When over-cooked, the texture might be chalky or grainy and might have a bitter after taste.
 Chicken liver has a slightly bland taste, making it a good compliment to other dishes.
 To make a better depiction on how tasty a chicken liver is, I looked up on the internet on some opinions.